 In general, importing a modified vehicle would cost possibly significantly more.
 If you are able to find the aftermarket parts sold in your country, you may find it easier to import a stock car then have additional modification installed after the car is legalized and import process is completed.
 You might (if your country allows) be able to import aftermarket kits and mod later as another option.

 It is our great pleasure to welcome you to Thailand's, Australia's, United Kingdom's, Singapore's and Dubai's top dealer and exporter of Toyota Vigo Hilux, Toyota Fortuner, Mitsubishi L200 Triton, Mitsubishi Pajero Sport, Nissan Navara, Ford Ranger, Isuzu Dmax and other 4x4 pickup trucks, SUVs, cars, vans, buses, trucks and machinery.
-According to Statcounter, you are the -th visitor to our site since the beginning of this year.
+According to Statcounter, you are the -th visitor to our site.

 Our Australia, United Kingdom and Dubai Divisions Jim Autos Australia, UK and Dubai offers all kinds of new and used vehicles from Australia, United Kingdom, Dubai and United States ranging from sedans, small cars, family cars, estate cars station wagons, cabriolets convertibles, executive cars, 4x4 pickups, 4x4 SUVs, coupes, Multi-purpose vehicles (MPVs), vans, trucks to construction and farm machinery from Toyota, Honda, Nissan, Mitsubishi, Lexus, Mazda, Isuzu, Infiniti, Audi, Mercedes Benz, VolksWagen, BMW, Porsche, Alfa Romeo, Fiat, Ferrari, Lamborghini, Maserati, Iveco Trucks, Land Rover, Jaguar, Mini, Aston Martin, Bentley, Lotus, Vauxhall, Rolls Royce, Citroen, Renault Cars, Bugatti, Peugeot, Renault Trucks, Chrysler, Jeep, Ford, Chevrolet, Saab, Volvo, Scania Trucks, Volvo Trucks, DAF Trucks, Hyundai, Ssang Yong, Kia, Seat and Skoda